quarter-spiral/playercenter-backend/README.md

 }
 ```

-All information under the ``venue`` is present for each venue this player is playing a Quarter Spiral game on.
+All information under the ``venues`` is present for each venue this player is playing a Quarter Spiral game on.

 ### List player's friends